Hermiston Church of Christ

 Is not afraid to laugh at the clean joke until the mascara is gone.

-Her sense of duty is stronger than her desire for self-gratification.
+Feels her sense of duty to be stronger than her personal preferences.

 Admits gently to her neighbor that she differs with her spiritual ideas.